CleanroomMC/cleanroom-website/docs/groovy-script/mods/inspirations/cauldron.md

     sound(SoundEvent)
     ```

 - `int`.
 Sets the level of fluid in the cauldron, where each bottle is a single level.
-Requires greater than or equal to 0 and less than or equal to `InspirationsRegistry.getCauldronMax()`.
+Requires greater than or equal to 0 and less than or equal to `InspirationsRegistry.getCauldronMax()`, which is determined by the config option `biggerCauldron`.
 (Default `0`).

     ```groovy:no-line-numbers
     levels(int)